QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 Added function for sending the emails to designated recipient using SMTP. <br />
 Email sending function is working but Outlook and Gmail do not render it correctly for security reasons.
 Tested in other email clients and works as expected.<br />

+### 2024-05-08<b/> <br />
+1. Utilized a new GitHub repo dedicated for image hosting to HTML with embedded images not rendering correctly.<br />
+2. Improved catalogue map plot: Now detected and undetected events are shown in different shapes.
+Legend also shows numbers for each.<br />
+3. Introducing a "simplified" mode when generating report.
+Hiding a few technical details. <br />
+4. Streamlined codes for reading previously produced files and generating reports. <br />
+5. Added columns for calculated time errors between predicted and detected values in DataFrame after match-n-merge. <br />